Heritage at Risk: Latest Findings

-This year, therefore, we have not reported on trend data to avoid comparisons with previous years’ data which was gathered differently.
-In our Official Statistics we have, however, still reported on the main statistics calculated for this year:
+For a second year we have not reported on trend data to avoid comparisons with previous years’ data which was gathered differently.
+We have, however, still reported on the main statistics calculated for this year:

 - The number of entries on the Register for each risk assessment type

-- The percentage of each listed asset type which appear on the Register, and
+- For each heritage asset type, we report on what percentage of listed sites appear on the Heritage at Risk Register, and

 - The number of entries added to or removed (for positive reasons) from the Register.

-In 2020, 181 entries were removed from the Register for positive reasons, but 216 were added.
+In 2021, 233 entries were removed from the Register for positive reasons, and 130 were added.

-Medieval and post-medieval Dudley Castle has been placed on the Heritage at Risk Register in 2020 due to localised areas of structural failure, loss of masonry and the impact of invasive vegetation.
-Dudley Council, Dudley Zoo and Historic England are already working together to find solutions to the problems faced by this local landmark.
+Medieval and post-medieval Dudley Castle was placed on the Heritage at Risk Register in 2020 due to localised areas of structural failure, loss of masonry and the impact of invasive vegetation.
+Dudley Council, Dudley Zoo and Historic England have been working together to find solutions to the problems faced by this local landmark.

 Heritage sites continue to be added to the Register every year.
-In 2020 there were 216 new entries, made up of 58 buildings and structures, 90 places of worship, 64 archaeology entries, 1 cemetery and 3 conservation areas.
+In 2021 there were 130 new entries, made up of 46 buildings and structures, 42 places of worship, 35 archaeology entries, 2 parks and gardens, 1 wreck site and 4 conservation areas.

 Looking to the future, we will continue to champion heritage at risk, ensuring that valuable and irreplaceable heritage can make its fullest possible contribution to society now and for many years to come.